apioo/psx/doc/design/request_lifecycle.rst

 fitting controller based on the routing file.
 Then the controller can read from the request object and add data to the response object.
 Finally the response must be send to the client.
-This is done through an sender class which sends the header through the "header" function and outputs the response body.
+This is done through an sender class which sends the header through the "header" function and outputs the response body via "echo".

 .. literalinclude:: ../../library/PSX/Dispatch/SenderInterface.php
    :language: php